muehmar/gradle-openapi-schema/README.md

 Any other combination of types is currently not supported.

-## Compositions
-The OpenAPI specification supports the composition of schemas via `oneOf`, `anyOf` and `allOf` keyword.
-This plugin supports all three keywords.

-Validation is supported for all three compositions.

 ## Warnings
 The plugin emit warnings for certain scenarios.
 These warnings are printed to the console of the gradle build.
 These warnings can also be turned off completely if necessary via configuration of the plugin.

 The plugin can also be configured to let the generation fail in case warnings occurred (similar to the -Werror flag for the Java compiler).
 This can be done globally for every warning or selective for any warning type, see the [Configuration](#configuration) section.